What is Identity Shift?

-Robert Dilts was one of the most renown thinkers of NLP since its inception and contributor with Richard Bandler and John Grinder.
-He had found the following model of how the mind works:
+Robert Dilts was one of the most renown thinkers of Neuro-Linguistic Programming, since its inception, and contributor with Richard Bandler and John Grinder.
+He had found the following model using NLP of how the mind works:

 Through this model, change can be understood in a different way.
 Growing up our environment shapes our behavior, our competencies, our beliefs and then who we are.
 Generally who we are is going to be the strongest here.
 Have you ever noticed that when you change who you are, all of these other hierarchies change along with it?

 Rhonda grew up in a household where her parents spoiled her with candy and sweets (Environment).
 Through growing up with all of these environmental influences, she developed behaviors such as never saying no to chocolate.
 As time progressed this became a habit for her to continuously say yes to chocolate.
 Then Rhonda developed deep beliefs and values supporting her chocolate addiction.
 Finally to reinforce everything that Rhonda had been doing from an early age, she had to have an identity as an unhealthy person.

 Rhonda comes to me stating that she wants to lose 40 pounds and I recognize that she has several options for change.

 She can change her environment, but this will have little impact on who she is as an unhealthy person or what she believes and values in life.
 Unless of course she moved to a far away country where they didn’t even have chocolate, but then she might find more ways to keep her unhealthy identity.